 The logical essence of an FMM is shown on the right.
 It is probably written as a dæmon, starting automatically when the operating system is started, or being started manually by a terminal command.
-At start-up, it does its initialization procedure and then goes to its WAIT state.
+At start-up, it does its initialization procedure and then enters its WAIT state.
 Here it listens on a designated calling port for messages from human users.
-It responds to only three kinds of messages, namely: "shut down", "execute Program 1" and "execute Program 2".
+It responds to only three possible messages: "shut down", "execute Program 1" and "execute Program 2".
 If told to shut down, it does its shut-down procedure and stops.
 If told to do either of its two types of task, it runs the appropriate program and then returns to its WAIT state.
 Each program, once it has completed the task requested by the user, sends a response message.
 The FMM could be made to invoke a new instance of the appropriate program to handle each arriving message.
 Alternatively, it could always use the one instance and queue incoming messages, waiting each time for the program to terminate before dealing with the next message in the queue.

 The chosen form of implementation of the logical model will depend not only on the nature of the user task, but also on the type of computer and operating system selected.
 At this stage, the logical model of the user application must be rigorously documented in such a way that the eventual users will be easily able to understand it.
 This part takes a lot of skill and patience.